Cannabis in the Bible

-Note: Quotations of the Bible featured in this article are from the International Standard Version.
+Note: Quotations of the Bible featured in this article are from the English Standard Version.

 What is Kaneh Bosm?

-The word kaneh-bosm is a rough English translation of the original Hebrew.
-Etymologists have found that the word has been misconstrued at the very least and mistranslated at the worst, with kaneh-bosm frequently translated to the word calamus, a fragrant reed found in marshy climates areas of Egypt.
-Kaneh bosm is thought to be the true roots of the word cannabis.
+Although weed is mentioned in the Bible, it is called by another name: kaneh bosm.
+The word kaneh bosm is a rough English transliteration of the original Hebrew.
+Etymologists have found that kaneh bosm has been frequently mistranslated to the word calamus, which is a fragrant reed found in the marshy climates of Egypt.
+Kaneh bosm is often credited to be the true root to the word cannabis.

 Where is Kaneh Bosm in the Bible?